NLCR/CZIDLO/README.md

 Initialization of this database is described in section installation (item 5) of this document.

-Concrete actions needed to upgrade database(s) to work correctly with current version 4.5 are described bellow.
+Concrete actions needed to upgrade database(s) to current version are described bellow.

 You should always backup your database before upgrading it in order to avoid data loss if something goes wrong.